zenml-io/zenml/docs/book/developer-guide/advanced-concepts/step-fixtures.md

 ---
-description: Use Step Fixtures to Access the Stack from within a Step.
+description: How to use step fixtures to access the active ZenML stack from within a step.
 ---

 # Step Fixtures